-Appointed a little later as a teacher in Memphis, he founds there a band of students with which he begins to record in 1927.
+Appointed a little later as a teacher in Memphis, he founds there a band of students with whom he begins to record in 1927.

-Gifted instrumentalist, he knows how to surround himself with the best musicians with whom he shows himself however very requiring.
-It is certainly due to the discipline that he imposes on the orchestra that he will develop the famous "Lunceford bounce ", a pacey tempo particularly suited to the dance of which we can say that it represents the archetype of the era of big bands and swing.
+Gifted instrumentalist, he knows how to surround himself with the best musicians, showing however very requiring.
+It is certainly due to the discipline that he imposes on the orchestra that he will develop the famous "Lunceford bounce ", a pacey tempo particularly suited to the dance of which we can say that it represents the archetype of the age of big bands and swing.
 Considered at the time as the equal of Duke Ellington and Earl Hines, he succeeds in 1934 Cab Calloway in the Cotton Club of Harlem.
-He records among others two tracks arranged by Will Hudson: Jazznocracy and White Heat which do not delay making him one of the most popular artists of his generation.
+He records among others two tracks arranged by Will Hudson: Jazznocracy and White Heat that do not delay making him one of the most popular artists of his generation.

 Charlie Barnet (New York (NY) 1913 – San Diego (CA) 1991)

-He have learnt during his childhood to play the saxophone and the piano and prefers to escape from the school to listen to some music or play occasionally in a band.
+He has learnt during his childhood to play the saxophone and the piano and prefers to escape from the school to listen to some music or play occasionally in a band.